Disney Springs Transportation Guide (Buses, Ride Share, Boats, and Parking Info)

-If you haven’t visited Disney Springs lately, you might be surprised how much the place has grown.
-It’s so large that you’ll want to know where you’re going before arriving, especially if you have a dining reservation or a specific destination.
+Below, we’ll discuss transportation options at Disney Springs, including buses, water taxis, and walking, where applicable.
+We’ll also review details on complimentary parking and rideshare.
+If you haven’t visited Disney Springs in the last decade, you might be surprised by how much the place has grown.
+It’s so large that you’ll want to know where you’re going before arriving, especially if you have a dining reservation or are visiting a specific destination within the venue.

-Depending on your departure point, you have several options for traveling to Disney Springs.
+Depending on your departure point, you’ll have several options for traveling to Disney Springs.
 Complimentary transportation options to Disney Springs from Disney World’s Resorts include:

 When applicable, you might consider driving your car to the venue.
-If you plan on shopping, it’s nice to have the ability to store packages in your vehicle instead of carrying them all day.
+For those who plan to shop, it’s nice to be able to store packages in your vehicle instead of carrying them all day.

-For guests staying at Disney Resort Hotels, bus transportation is provided to Disney Springs.
-However, some of the resorts in the Disney Springs area provide alternate transportation options to the venue in addition to buses.
+Complimentary bus transportation is provided to Disney Springs from Disney’s Resort Hotels.
+However, some resorts near Disney Springs provide additional transportation to the venue.
 We’ll look at these options in more detail below.
+It’s important to note that ALL Disney-owned and operated hotels provide bus transportation to and from Disney Springs.

 Disney Springs Bus Transportation